 Polishing and Buffing

-After assembly, the piece is often rough and requires meticulous finishing.
-Polishing removes surface imperfections and enhances the shine of the metal.
-Techniques include:
+After assembling, the item is typically coarse and requires meticulous finishing.
+Polishing removes surface imperfections and improves the shine of the metal.
+Techniques employed are:

-- Hand Polishing: Using fine abrasives and polishing cloths for intricate details.
+- Hand Polishing: Using soft abrasives and polish cloths to minute areas.

-- Machine Buffing: For larger surfaces to achieve a uniform shine.
+- Machine Buffing: For large surfaces to achieve an even shine.

-- Ultrasonic Cleaning: To remove residual dust and polishing compounds.
+- Ultrasonic Cleaning: To remove leftover dust and polish material.

 Stone Setting and Detailing

-If the design includes gemstones, the next step is setting:
+If the design includes gemstones, then the setting comes next:

-- Prong Setting: Where tiny metal prongs secure the stone in place, allowing maximum light exposure.
+- Prong Setting: Thin metal prongs nudge the stone in place for maximum light exposure of the stone.

-- Bezel Setting: A metal rim encircles the stone for a secure, modern look.
+- Bezel Setting: Metal rim wraps around the stone for a snug, contemporary appearance.

-Additional details such as engraving, enameling, or adding micro-textures may also be applied.
-These finishing touches not only enhance the beauty of the piece but also add value by showcasing the artisanโs attention to detail.
+Decor like engraving, enameling, or applying micro-textures can be done too.
+These details not only beautify the product but also its worth by demonstrating the artisan’s attention to detail.

 7. Quality Control and Final Inspection